History of WWE: New Generation Era (1993–1997)

 With business down in 1992 because of bad press from the steroid scandal – as well as the ring boy and Rita Chatterton sexual assault allegations – Vince McMahon began pushing younger talents into the spotlight over the next several years.
 By mid-1993, Bret "Hit Man" Hart, Shawn Michaels, The Undertaker, Razor Ramon, Diesel, Lex Luger, Yokozuna, Owen Hart, Crush, Tatanka and others all became the stars of what the WWF eventually branded as the "New Generation".
-The 1993 King of the Ring ppv event, which saw Hogan's last televised with the WWF for the remainder of the 1990s and Bret Hart gaining greater prominence after winning the King of the Ring tournament, has been regarded as a major focal point for the New Generation era.
+The 1993 King of the Ring pay-per-view event, which saw Hogan's last televised with the WWF for the remainder of the 1990s and Bret Hart gaining greater prominence after winning the King of the Ring tournament, has been regarded as a major focal point for the New Generation era.
 Hulk Hogan would leave the company in the summer of 1993 and Hart would become one of the most popular stars of this period until his departure in 1997.
+In addition, the election of Bill Clinton as U.S. president in 1992 is acknowledged to have marked the spread of dramatic culture changes in the United States during this period in time.

 Shawn Michaels became the new big star of the WWF and defeated Bret Hart at WrestleMania XII in 1996 in a 60-minute Iron Man match for the WWF Championship.

 Meanwhile, competition between the major wrestling companies increased.
 In January 1993, WWF created their prime time cable TV program Monday Night Raw, which aired on the USA Network.
 In 1994, WCW signed Hulk Hogan and other former WWF stars to multi-year contracts, and in 1995 launched Monday Nitro on TNT, to go head to head with Raw, starting the Monday Night War.
 At WrestleMania X in 1994 a ladder match between Shawn Michaels and Razor Ramon received critical acclaim and was said to be ground breaking and to have revolutionized the concept of ladder matches.